godsgood33/point-tracker/README.txt

 7. This is a screenshot of the "View My Activity" page after a test user has saved some activities

 == Changelog ==

+= 1.7 =
+* Added ability to mark a participant as the challenge "winner", will notify subsequent visitors that 'x' is the winner.

 = 1.6 =
 * Made Gutenberg and WP 5+ compatible